 Evaluation focuses on abdominal and pelvic examinations.
 The abdomen is palpated for tenderness, peritoneal signs (rebound, rigidity, guarding), and uterine size.
 Fetal heart sounds should be checked with a Doppler ultrasound probe.

-Clinical findings help suggest a cause but are rarely diagnostic (see Table: Some Causes of Vaginal Bleeding During Early Pregnancy).
+Clinical findings help suggest a cause but are rarely diagnostic (see table Some Causes of Vaginal Bleeding Some Causes of Vaginal Bleeding During Early Pregnancy ).
 However, a dilated cervix plus passage of fetal tissue and crampy abdominal pain strongly suggests spontaneous abortion, and septic abortion is usually apparent from the circumstances and signs of severe infection (fever, toxic appearance, purulent or bloody discharge).
 Even if these classic manifestations are not present, threatened or missed abortion is possible, and the most serious cause—ruptured ectopic pregnancy—must be excluded.
 Although the classic description of ectopic pregnancy includes severe pain, peritoneal signs, and a tender adnexal mass, ectopic pregnancy can manifest in many ways and should always be considered, even when bleeding appears scant and pain appears minimal.

 A self-diagnosed pregnancy is verified with a urine test.
 For women with a documented pregnancy, several tests are done:

-Rh testing is done to determine whether Rh0(D) immune globulin is needed to prevent maternal sensitization.
-If bleeding is substantial, testing should also include CBC and either type and screen (for abnormal antibodies) or cross-matching.
-For major hemorrhage or shock, PT/PTT is also determined.
+Rh testing Prevention Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more is done to determine whether Rho(D) immune globulin is needed to prevent maternal sensitization.
+If bleeding is substantial, testing should also include complete blood count and either type and screen (for abnormal antibodies) or cross-matching.
+For major hemorrhage or shock, prothrombin time/partial thromboplastin time (PT/PTT) is also determined.

 Ultrasonography can also help identify a ruptured corpus luteum cyst and gestational trophoblastic disease.
 It can show products of conception in the uterus, which are present in patients with incomplete, septic, or missed abortion.